 “If you’re tracking too many things, you’re really not tracking anything”, I overheard someone at the office say.
 I thought about that comment over the next few weeks; I could relate considering my experience talking to app owners and working in Mobile MarTech for half a decade now.
 It’s true after all, even with the wave of modern data science, industry’s traditional obsession of tracking dozens of “Events” with event-centric tools like Google Analytics is unvarying.
 While the industry has pivoted around mobile first and multi-platform users, traditional events tracking strategy isn’t relevant anymore.
 Page views centric, event tracking must evolve to Person-centric, user actions tracking to capture micro-moments consumers experience today.

-How should you build your next Event Design considering the changing analytical landscape?
+Let’s move to how should you build your next Event Design considering the changing analytical landscape?
 We at CleverTap work with customers around the world to help them improve their analytics strategy and behavior tracking, so their brands can derive actionable insight from user analytics.
 Here are a few tips and tricks for analyzing your user behavior.

 It’s important that you track user actions correctly, so it’s easy for you and just as easy for anyone else on your team to understand what the event name functionally denotes.